zurichat/zc_plugin_company_files/.github/PULL_REQUEST_TEMPLATE.md

 #59
 # How Has This Been Tested?

-Able to ping "https://api.zuri.chat" endpoint.
+Can currently ping endpoints("https://api.zuri.chat" ).
 @ https://companyfiles.zuri.chat/api/v1/archive/download

 # Checklist: